FooJenHan/Orbital/README.md

 To allow NUS students to track modules taken throughout their candidature, we created a graduation planner to allow students to key in modules which they have taken.
 Users can access it from any of the site’s pages through the *Planner* sidebar link.

 There are 2 forms that students can use to key in their modules.
 The first is a form that supports NUS modules, where students can search from a dropdown list of all NUS modules.
 Autocomplete helps to narrow the search as students type.
 This was implemented using *select2*, and module data is obtained from *NUSMods API* AY18/19 module information.
 The second form allows users to key in custom modules, such as exchange modules or depreciated modules no longer in *NUSMods API* AY18/19 module information.
+Both forms also allow for an optional category input, where students may have their own ways of categorising their modules, such as specialisation requirements for their own majors.
 Both forms are validated and require users to fill in the mandatory fields before submission.

 A tab allows users to choose how added modules are displayed; by grouping under academic year and semesters, or by module prefix.
 Delete buttons in each row allow users to remove entries.
 Users can download the graduation planner modules as CSV and by Download Planner button and upload previously downloaded CSV files by Upload Planner button.
 On upload, module data from the CSV file will be rendered on screen.